ajst3/austin-varun-cloudprj/README.md

   1. Meet all of the dependencies
   2. Download this repository
   3. Open a terminal
-  4. Enter the directory containing the src folder in the repository
+  4. Enter the directory named src in the repository
   5. Run the command: docker-compose up
     - The docker-compose.yml enables all of our created images to be pulled from dockerhub